-‘At Work’, is a relative concept when one is engaged in international research projects and enabled to work from home.
-If ‘at Work’ are the institutions I work for, ‘at work’ is: Coventry University (CU) and the Centre for Trust, Peace and Social Relations (CTPSR).
+‘At Work’, is a relative concept If one is a researcher and able to work from home.
+If ‘at Work’ is the institution I work for, ‘at work’ is: The Institute for Transnational and Euregional cross border cooperation and Mobility of Maastricht University.